hhwhhw204/CDVAR/README.md

 ```

 ### CDVAR score
-Here are stored the CDVAR scores for 267,679 mutations from the COSMIC Census Genes Mutation project and 3,289,953 mutations from the COSMIC Cancer Mutation Census.
+CDVAR_score/ directory are stored the CDVAR scores for 267,679 mutations from the COSMIC Census Genes Mutation project and 3,289,953 mutations from the COSMIC Cancer Mutation Census.